-The true essence of Artisan Baking lies in the crafting of high-quality bread using traditional techiques.
-Artisan bakers carefully select good ingredients free from additives and invest time in carefully crafting and slowly baking their loaves.
-In the Artisan tradition, baking is seen as a careful chemistry or an art form and acute detail is paid to the process, so specific crust and crumb textures are achieved.
+The true essence of artisan baking lies in the crafting of high-quality bread using traditional techniques.
+Artisan bakers carefully select good ingredients, free from additives and invest time in carefully crafting and slowly baking their loaves.
+In the artisan tradition, baking is seen as a careful chemistry or an art form and acute detail is paid to the process, so specific crust and crumb textures are achieved.

-Great importance is placed on the fermentation process, this is why Artisan Bakers prefer to use traditional dry or fresh yeast.
-The bread owes its complex flavor to a lengthy fermentation, which breaks down big molecules into smaller, more flavourful ones.
+Great importance is placed on the fermentation process, this is why artisan bakers prefer to use traditional dry or fresh yeast.
+The bread owes its complex flavour to a lengthy fermentation, which breaks down big molecules into smaller, more flavourful ones.

 Gail’s Artisan Bakery MD Ran Avidan said: “As one of the biggest Artisan Bakers in Britain, it has become clear to us that growing numbers of UK consumers are becoming aware that when it comes to taste and nutrition, there is no contest between a hand-made loaf and something factory-produced at speed”.
 (British Baker, January 2011)

 At Doves Farm, we fully support the artisan revolution and also believe that carefully selecting your ingredients for provenance and taste is of the upmost importance for your health and wellbeing.
 We have plenty of bread recipes here on our website for you to try at home and taste real bread for yourself!